lilblupig/curls/TESTING.md

 ---

+#### Contact Us

+**Intent** - Encourage the user to get in touch with the owners, and make it as easy as possible to do so.

+* All text sections display correctly across tested device widths.
+* All buttons display user feedback on hover.
+* All internal links navigate to the correct page.

-Contact Us Form (Contact Us page only)
+Contact Us Form
-  * Check form contents align nicely and that there is no overflow of content.
+* Form contents align nicely and that there is no overflow of content.
-  * Check fields display correctly on mobile/tablet.
+* Fields display correctly on mobile/tablet and PC.
-  * Check placeholder text displays in fields.
+* Placeholder text displays in fields.
-  * Check fields and submit button display feedback on hover.
+* Fields and submit button display feedback on hover.
-  * Check fields display feedback on focus.
+* Fields display feedback on focus.
-  * Try to submit blank form, check error messages display with information.
+* Try to submit blank form, error messages display with information.
-  * Try to submit email in incorrect format, check error message displays with information.
+* Try to submit email in incorrect format, error message displays with information.
-  * Try to submit form without question, check error message displays.
+* Try to submit form without question, error message displays with information.
 * Submit correctly completed form, receive success modal.
-  * Check modal information centers pleasingly with no overflow on all device widths.
+* Modal information centers correctly with no overflow on all device widths.

+**Result** - The page displays as expected across all tested device widths and all links behave correctly.
+All user feedback is as expected.
+Form validation works properly, with successful submission notification only shown when all fields are completed.
+There is no distortion of sections on mobile, tablet or PC.

+**Verdict** - PASS

+---

 ## Bugs